z3h4/useful-commands/HTML & CSS/css.md

 - Each keyframe includes the list of styles to be applied at a given moment in time.
 - Once we define the keyframes, we can use the animation property to animate an element.

+### Reusable Animations

+- [animate.style](animate.style) website contains a bunch of beautiful and reusable animations.

+---

+# Writing Clean, Maintable CSS

+## CSS Best Practices

+- Sort CSS properties (i.e. ascending order).
+This makes it easier to read your code.
+- Extract Repeatitive Patterns (Object-Oriented CSS)
+  - Object-oriented CSS is a set of principles for creating reusable components.
+  - The two principles in object-oriented CSS are:
+    1. Separate container and content
+    2. Separate structure and skin.
+- Avoid repetitive values by using CSS variables

+  - CSS variables are also called custom properties.
+  - We often declare variables using the `:root` pseudo-class selector that targets the html element.
+We can then access these variables using the `var()` function.

+        :root {
+          --primary-color: grey;
+        }

+        .item {
+          background: var(--primary-color);
+        }

+## BBEM (Block Element Modifier)

+- This is a popular naming convention for CSS classes.

+      <header class="card-header"></header>

+- We use two hyphens to separate a block from a modifier.
+- We use two underscores to separate a block from an element.

+- The idea of BEM is to think of our webpage as a bunch of blocks or components or modules.
+  - These blocks can contain elements and can be modified.